adambard/learnxinyminutes-docs/ocaml.html.markdown

 let inc_2 = make_inc 2 ;;   (* inc_2 is int -> int *)
 inc_2 3 ;; (* Evaluates to 5 *)

+(* You can use multiple expressions in function body.
+   The last expression becomes the return value.
+All other expressions must be of the "unit" type.
+   This is useful when writing in imperative style, the simplest form of it is inserting a debug print. *) let print_and_return x =
+    print_endline (string_of_int x);
+    x
+;;

 (* Since OCaml is a functional language, it lacks "procedures".
    Every function must return something.
 So functions that